Infineon/mtb-example-psoc4-msclp-capsense-demo/README.md

 # PSoC&trade; 4: MSCLP robust low-power liquid-tolerant CAPSENSE&trade;

-This code example implements a low-power, liquid-tolerant, and robust capacitive sensing solution with the [PSoC&trade; 4000T](www.infineon.com/002-33949) device using the [CY8CKIT-040T CAPSENSE&trade; evaluation kit](https://www.infineon.com/CY8CKIT-040T).
+This code example implements a low-power, liquid-tolerant, and robust capacitive sensing solution with the [PSoC&trade; 4000T](www.infineon.com/002-33949) device using the [CY8CKIT-040T CAPSENSE&trade; Evaluation kit](https://www.infineon.com/CY8CKIT-040T).

 This code example demonstrates advanced features of multi-sense convertor low-power (MSCLP), the 5th-generation low-power CAPSENSE&trade; block in [PSoC&trade; 4000T](www.infineon.com/002-33949).
 This kit has onboard capacitive sensors (a self-cap touch button, proximity sensor, and a touchpad) that operate in ultra-low-power mode and only respond to a valid finger touch.
 The sensors are deactivated when there is any liquid present on the sensors.
 The kit has onboard LEDs to indicate different touch operations.